r21326siddham/urlShortener-app/README.md

 # urlShortener-app
-A small personal project to get better at using Express with mongoose.
+A simple url shortener made as a personal project with full CRUD functionality to get better at using Express with mongoose.